 Welcoming America’s national network helps build more welcoming places for all people, including immigrants.
 You do not need to be a member to become Certified Welcoming, but many places see membership as an easy on-ramp to begin welcoming work.
 Check out our network map and membership page for additional information.

-Join us in congratulating, the City of Baltimore (MD), City of Boise (ID), City of Chula Vista (CA), City of Dayton (OH), City of Dallas (TX), City of Erie (PA), City of Lancaster (PA), Louisville Metro Government (KY), Lucas County (OH), Montgomery County (MD), and Salt Lake County (UT) for achieving the status of Certified Welcoming.
+Join us in congratulating, the City of Baltimore (MD), City of Boise (ID), City of Chula Vista (CA), City of Dayton (OH), City of Dallas (TX), City of Erie (PA), City of Lancaster (PA), Louisville Metro Government (KY), Lucas County (OH), Montgomery County (MD), City of Pittsburgh (PA), and Salt Lake County (UT) for achieving the status of Certified Welcoming.

 Communities currently in the process of becoming Certified Welcoming include: